rachana-paudel/AWS_Solution_Architect/IAM/README.md

 #### Multifactor Authentication
 + User can change,delete resource to protect root and IAM users
-+ MFA= password we know + security devices like Google authenticator(For virtaul) and Universal 2F authentication where physical device is used.
++ MFA= password we know + security devices like Google authenticator(For virtual) and Universal 2F authentication where physical device is used.

 #### How can user access AWS?
 1. Management Console